hmchen47/DataScience/RefCards/NeuralNets.md

 + better than the gradient descent w/ squared error

-## Fast Algorithms and Issues for Optimization
+## Issues and Algorithms for Optimization

 ### Challenges with optimization